ssbc/docs/secure-private-channels:-the-good,-the-bad,-and-the-ugly.md

 ### dramatization of private stream

-alice and bob meet in a dark alleyway
+Alice and Bob meet in a dark alleyway

 Alice & Bob (simultaniously) passes each other a secret note, also with random number written on outside.